kubernetes/enhancements/keps/sig-apps/3939-allow-recreation-when-fully-terminated/README.md

 -->

 #### How does this feature react if the API server and/or etcd is unavailable?

+No change from existing behavior of the Job controller.

 #### What are other known failure modes?